yaminww/LBG_algorithm_from_scratch/README.md

-Implementing Linde–Buzo–Gray algorithm from scratch in Python with Numpy, Scipy and Pandas
+Implementing Linde–Buzo–Gray algorithm for clustering from scratch in Python with Numpy, Scipy and Pandas